odpi/egeria-docs/site/docs/services/omas/asset-lineage/overview.md

 ## User Guide

-Most of the interaction with the Asset Lineage OMAS will be driven by the external tools used to build lineage using [Data Engine OMAS :material-dock-window:](/services/omas/data-engine/overview) and [Data Engine Proxy :material-dock-window:](/services/data-engine-proxy-services) or integrated lineage via [Integration Services OMIS :material-dock-window:](/services/omis/) like Database integrator or Files integrator.
+Most of the interaction with the Asset Lineage OMAS will be driven by the external tools called via the [Integration Services (OMISs)](/services/omis/) like Database integrator or Files integrator.

-When enabled in a OMAG Metadata Access Server, it subscribes to the enterprise cohort topic and uses following events triggers:
+When enabled in a Metadata Access Server, it subscribes to the enterprise cohort topic and uses following events triggers:

 Relationship events that build lineage graph: